HomelessPhD/AsAbove_SoBelow/README.md

  ```
  ALBERTI and FINNEY
  ```

+ ALBERTI could be a reference to ["Alberti cipher"](https://en.wikipedia.org/wiki/Alberti_cipher)

  Another interesting thing is strange noise between the icebergs - there is a 6-pixel strip between the icebergs (yellow circle) that looks different from its surrounding: a strange noice like in least-bit steganography.